 They’re quite versatile hybrids and can do anything from herding to flushing out vermin or guarding the home.
 However, as long as you give them love and care, they’ll be just fine.

-But, Why Get a Border Collie Mix?
+Why Get a Border Collie Mix?

 Purebred Border Collies are wonderful dogs.
 But there are great reasons why owners pick a Border Collie mix over a pure breed.
 For starters, Border Collies are intense workers.